 In the event that available sick leave is not used by the end of the benefit year, employees may carry up to 160 hours of unused time forward to the next benefit year.
+Any unused

-Any unused sick leave beyond 160 hours will be lost with no compensation.
-A Senior Executive Staff (SES) employee, as defined in 6 MLBSA § 1102(h), may donate his/her sick leave hours to another employee.
-Other employees may also donate his/her sick leave hours to another employee who is eligible to use sick leave (with approval of both the Commissioners of donor employee and the employee receiving the donated time).
-Donating employees must maintain a balance of 80 sick leave hours.
-Employees receiving donated hours must first utilize all accrued hours, and must not receive payments from outside sources such as Short Term Disability, Workmen's Compensation, SSI Disability, and receive approval of his or her Commissioner.
+1096 sick leave beyond 160 hours will be lost with no compensation.
+A Senior Executive Staff 1097 (SES) employee, as defined in 6 MLBSA § 1102(h), may donate his/her sick leave hours 1098 to another employee.
+Other employees may also donate his/her sick leave hours to 1099 another employee who is eligible to use sick leave (with approval of both the 1100 Commissioners of donor employee and the employee receiving the donated time).
+1101 Donating employees must maintain a balance of 80 sick leave hours- 1102 The Employee must use all of their own sick / vacation time prior to getting any donated sick 1103 time but an employee may receive donated time in the same week to add up to 40 hours with 1104 Commissioner approval.
+Commissioner approval is required for donating hours.
+1105 1106 Employees receiving donated hours must shall use their own accrued hours in 1107 combination with approved sick leave donation.
+Commissioner approval is required for 1108 donating hours. and first utilize all accrued hours, and must not receive payments from 1109 outside sources such as Short Term Disability, Workmen's Compensation, SSI Disability, 1110 and receive approval of their his or her Commissioner.
+1111 The accrued balance of the employee receiving donated hours shall not exceed forty 1112 (40) hours per pay period.
+1113 Sick leave benefits are solely intended to provide income protection in the event of 1114 illness or injury and may not be used for any other absence.
+Unused sick leave benefits 1115 will not be paid to employees while they are employed or upon termination of employment.
+1116 NOTE: Elected and appointed officials and Senior Executive Staff (SES) 1117 employees, as defined in 6 MLBSA § 1102(h), are not included in this policy for sick leave 1118 calculations and use.
+1119